Jagannath Temple, Puri: The Singhadwara

-The Singhadwara, which in Sanskrit means "The Lion Gate", is one of the four gates to the temple, and forms the main entrance.
-The Singhadwara is so named because of two huge statues of crouching lions existing on either side of the entrance.
-The gate faces eastward, opening on to the Bada Danda or the "Grand Road".
-The Baisi Pahacha, or the flight of twenty-two steps, leads into the temple complex.
-A deity of Jagannath known as Patita Pavana, which in Sanskrit means the "saviour of the downtrodden and the fallen", is painted on the right side of the entrance.
+The Singhadwara (Sanskrit for "Lion Gate") is one of the four gates of the temple, and serves as the main entrance.
+It is named for the large statue of crouching lion positioned on either side of the gateway.
+The gate faces east, opening onto the Bada Danda (the "Grand Road").
+The Baisi Pahacha, a flight of twenty-two steps, leads into the temple complex.
+A representation of Jagannath known as Patita Pavana (Sanskrit for "savior of the downtrodden and the fallen") is painted on the right side of the entrance.
 In ancient times, when untouchables were not allowed inside the temple, they could pray to the Patita Pavana.
-The statues of the two guards to the temple, Jaya and Vijaya, stand on either side of the doorway.
-Just before the commencement of the Ratha Yatra, the deities of Jagannath, Balabhadra and Subhadra are taken out of the temple through this gate.
-On their return from the Gundicha Temple, they have to ceremonially placate Goddess Lakshmi, whose deity is carved atop the door, for neglecting to take her with them on the Yatra.
-Only then, the goddess allows them permission to enter the temple.
-A magnificent sixteen-sided monolithic pillar, known as the Aruna Stambha, stands in front of the main gate.
-This pillar has an idol of Aruna, the charioteer of the sun god, Surya, on its top.
-One notable fact about the Aruna Stambha is that prior to its current location, it was located in the Konark Sun Temple.
-Later, the Maratha guru, Brahmachari Gosain, brought this pillar from Konark.
+The statues of the temple guards, Jaya and Vijaya, stand on either side of the doorway.
+Shortly before the commencement of the Ratha Yatra, the deities Jagannath, Balabhadra and Subhadra are taken out of the temple through this gate.
+On their return from the Gundicha Temple, they must ceremonially placate Goddess Lakshmi, whose image is carved atop the door, for neglecting to take her with them on the Yatra.
+Only then does the goddess grant them permission to enter the temple.
+A sixteen-sided monolithic pillar, known as the Aruna Stambha, stands in front of the main gate.
+At its top is an idol of Aruna, the charioteer of the sun god Surya.
+Prior to its current location, the Aruna Stambha stood at the Konark Sun Temple.
+It was later brought from Konark by the Maratha guru Brahmachari Gosain.